adrien-ben/vulkan-tutorial-rs/README.md

 Sometimes an 'extra' commit will be added with some refactoring, commenting or feature.

 All chapters of the original tutorial are now covered.
+The code compiles on windows, linux and macos and runs on windows and linux.
+It should also run on macos but I haven't been able to test yet.
+I'll update this statement when I (or someone else) can try.

 ## Requirements

-The project will only run on windows for now.
-You need to have a [Vulkan SDK][3] installed.
+You need to have a [Vulkan SDK][3] installed and  `glslangValidator` executable in your `PATH`.
-For the project to compile you need to have the `VULKAN_SDK` environment variable set.
-This is used when building the project to compile the shaders.
+This should be the case when installing the Vulkan SDK.

+If for some reason you want to skip the shader compilation when buiding the project you can set the `SKIP_SHADER_COMPILATION` environment variable to `true`.
+Though you will need to provide the compiled shaders for the program to run.

 ## Commits